bonitasoft/bonita-doc/md/ui-designer-overview.md

 To use a layout in a business application, export it from the Bonita UI designer, import it as a Bonita Portal resource, and map it as the layout of the relevant application.

+### Business Data model Synchronization

+Business Data Model is synchronized from Bonita Studio to Bonita UI-Designer when you deployed your BDM.
+This synchronization is done by a new independent process and managed by Bonita Studio.

+See [Data management](variables.md#business-data) section to know how to use this Business Data Model.

 ## UI Designer target users' needed skills

 The UI Designer is intended for web developers creating pages and forms that will be part of a BPM application.
 It requires a good understanding of JavaScript and CSS.